-Several articles that focused on trauma experienced by refugee and asylum-seeking groups (Eskici et al., 2021; Goninon et al., 2021; Kananian et al., 2017) referenced high dropout rate of refugees in treatments due to unsettlement in prior literature and adapted sessions accordingly which included fewer sessions with longer time devoted to each session.
-Other studies (Hammad et al., 2020; Vera et al., 2022) reported longer periods of engagement sessions to address mistrust of services.
+Several papers which focused on trauma experienced by refugee and asylum-seeking groups (Eskici et al., 2021; Goninon et al., 2020; Kananian et al., 2017) referenced high dropout rate of refugees in treatments due to unsettlement in prior literature, and adapted sessions accordingly which included fewer sessions with longer time devoted to each session.
+Other studies (Vera et al., 2022; Hammad., 2020) reported longer period of engagement sessions to address mistrust of services.